 Sigma Featured Staff Member Of The Week

-Q: How and why did you get involved in the sport of swimming?
+Q: How and why did you become involved in the sport swimming?

 Q: What do you like to do when you are not coaching?